hauben/about-me/README.md

 I thrive on working vertically across the software stack, seamlessly weaving between frontend and backend development to create robust and elegant solutions.
 As a seasoned software architect, I bring over two decades of hands-on experience to the table.

-Outside of the digital realm, I proudly wear the hat of a dad and like to take care about my bees as a devoted beekeeper.
+Outside of the digital realm, I proudly wear the hat of a dad and like to take care of my bees as a devoted beekeeper.
 Adding a touch of nostalgia, I breathe life into old machines, reveling in the simplicity and charm of retro computing. 🚀

 ---